AmeNetwork/aser/README.md

-# Esper
+# Amer
 > [!Warning]
-> Esper does not issue any tokens!
+> Amer does not issue any tokens!

-Esper is a lightweight, self-assembling AI agent.
+Amer is a lightweight, self-assembling AI agent.
 It focuses on building interactive applications that combine AI with social content.

 ![](./examples/images/architecture.png)